Introduction

 - Agentic workflows

-Rather than simply providing tools, SaaS platforms will actively assist users in achieving business goals.
+Instead of passive tools, SaaS will actively help users hit business goals.

-Products that successfully combine software, automation, and intelligence will define the next generation of technology companies.
+Products that mix software, automation, and intelligence will lead the next wave.

 Key Takeaways